carlinmack/workman-qwerty/README.md

-Dvorak Qwerty for Linux XKB configuration files
+Workman Qwerty for Linux XKB configuration files
 ------
 > [!NOTE]
 > I'm not the original creator of this config, I had a fork, and original creator must have deleted their github account.